Here are some tips to keep you safe.

-Make sure that your vehicle has more than enough fuel to complete your journey(s).
+Make sure that your vehicle has more than enough fuel to complete your journey.

 Check that your tyres have the correct amount of air in them and that they have plenty of tread depth.
 Compared with standard 'all weather' tyres, 'winter tyres' provide superior grip at temperatures below 7C.

-Where possible take with you a shovel, ice scraper, torch, wellington boots, warm clothing and if going on a long journey, pack food and a hot drink.
+Where possible take with you a shovel, ice scraper, torch, wellington boots, warm clothing.
+If going on a long journey, pack food and a hot drink.